quasar098/ctf-writeups/amateursctf-2023/whiteboard/README.md

     yield q[0], q[1]
 ```

-this function is a generator that yields the numbers in the correct order to get new numbers so
+the function is a [generator function](https://wiki.python.org/moin/Generators) that [yields](https://www.geeksforgeeks.org/python-yield-keyword/) the numbers in the correct order to get new numbers so
-that every number that we morph will have already been written on the whiteboard once before, with the exception of -17, -42, 58, 33, and 8
+that every number that we morph will have already been written on the whiteboard once before, with the exception of -17, -42, 58, 33, and 8, because those are easy to get to by hand

 we can use this to solve the thing:
 ```py